dody93/airflow-generator_documents_postgres/README.md

 # Generate Bulk Documents Python

 It is a python script that generate bulk documents automatically from postgres data using replace concept.
 It can be used to generate bulk documents like letters, cards and certificates.
-It read data from an excel sheet and generate multiple documents.
+It read data from an data base postgres and generate multiple documents.

 # Important Note